Award Program Requirements – Achievement Policy

 - (Club name here) Club Member of the Year: The Club Member of the Year is a recognition program available to all enrolled 4-H members; and awards club members for outstanding club participation.
 Each club will have one Club Member of the Year.
 This member is fully engaged in the club and meets all club membership requirements.
 Individual clubs have a great deal of flexibility in how they choose the Club Member of the Year, so specific activities and experiences may vary.
 This award may not be given to the same member in consecutive years.
 This member will receive a $25 scholarship credit in their 4-H account.

-- 4-H Club of the Year award applications are available from the 4-H Agent and are due at the end of January each year (the exact date will vary).
+- 4-H Club of the Year award applications are available from the 4-H Agent and are due on January 15th.
 The 4-H Club of the Year will receive a $100.00 scholarship that goes into that clubs general treasury fund.
 A 4-H Club cannot receive this award in consecutive years.